Probate Loans Against an Estate

 The heir who wants to maintain ownership of the real estate can take out an estate loan to raise the necessary funds to pay off the other heir(s) for their interest in the property.
 The estate loan is made directly to the estate and the heir who is keeping the real estate is allowed to assume the loan.
 Once the estate loan escrow has been completed, the title will have been transferred into the name of the heir, who will then be able to obtain a conventional loan.

-Trust loans allow for taking out a short-term loan against a property with the loan proceeds going towards satisfying one of the heir’s interest.
+Trust loans to beneficiaries allow heirs to obtain a short-term loan against real estate with the loan proceeds going towards satisfying one of the heir’s interest in the trust.
 Then the property can subsequently be deeded to the other heir who wishes to maintain ownership of the real estate.
 There may be favorable tax and property tax benefits when property passes from a parent to a child so a tax professional or attorney should be consulted.

 The goal of this type of favorable tax transaction is to have the property pass from the parent’s trust to a child (while paying off one or more beneficiary’s interest) in such a way that does not cause a reassessment of the property value.
 Maintaining the existing tax assessment value may save the child thousands of dollars each year in the form of lower property taxes.
 This yearly savings makes the trust loan an excellent investment.

 *Note: Current California regulations may allow a reassessment exemption when property is transferred from a parent to a child or grandchild.
 Regulations in other states may vary.